Amanda Cordocedo

 In high school I developed a love of theatre and ran away to the city for 4 years of university and a subsequent 10 years of working as a Stage Manager and Production Manager for the arts.

 In 2005, when conversations of making and raising babies came about with my new husband, we decided the city wasn’t where we wanted to be, and we moved just north of Shelburne.
-I gave birth to both my babies there, one in the comfort of my own home with the help of an amazing team of midwives!
+I gave birth to both my babies there, one in the comfort of my own home with the help of an amazing team of midwives from Caring Hands Midwifery in Alliston.

 I now live near Creemore, with my partner and 2 boys, and a small array of farm animals.
-I spend my free time hiking and gardening, and work as a bookkeeper, an artist, and am thrilled to be joining the midwives full time as Practice Administrator.
+I spend my free time hiking and gardening, and in addition to my work here, I work as an Event Manager at The New Farm and artist about town.